happyhorseskull/you-can-datamosh-on-linux/README.md

 The mosh works out of the box and produces videos ready for social media sites like Twitter but I left extensive notes in the code to help you modify settings and understand what's happening.

-How to run the program after it's downloaded:
+How to run the datamosh program:

 `$ python3 do_the_mosh.py [video file name]`